ShrekBytes/Varsity-Projects/Hospital-Management/README.md

 - Each patient has a unique patient number assigned to them.
 - Patient information includes their name, age, gender, blood group, contact details, emergency contact information, current physician, and date of admission.

-## Getting Started
-To run the application, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
-2. Compile the source code: `gcc hospital_management.c -o hospital_management`
-3. Run the executable: `./hospital_management`

 ## Usage
-1. Launch the application and enter your username and password to log in
+1. Launch the application and enter your username and password to log in.
 	- Default Username: ShrekBytes
 	- Default Password: asdf1234
 2. Once logged in, you will be presented with the main menu.